NetSec Spotlight: AI Access Security

 With AI Access Security:

-• DLP policy evaluated against user and device context
+- DLP policy is evaluated against user and device context

-• Upload blocked or restricted according to policy
+- Upload is blocked or restricted according to policy

 Platform Outcomes